The Other Half of the Sky: A China Memoir

 The Other Half of the Sky: A China Memoir is a 1975 American documentary film directed by Shirley MacLaine and Claudia Weill.
 It was nominated for an Academy Award for Best Documentary Feature.

+The film depicts a group of American women who travel to China during the Cultural Revolution.
+They see surgery performed under acupuncture anesthesia, and the "glory" of life on Chinese farms and schools under Mao.
+The film only shows the idealized version of China her government handlers allowed her to see, and was dismissed in the West as propaganda.

+MacLaine later recounted a anecdote from her visit to Deng Xiaoping, who dismissed it as false.